kind2-mc/kind2/doc/usr/source/home.rst

 Packaging your local version of Kind 2
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At the top level of the Kind 2 repository is a ``Dockerfile`` you can use to build your own Kind 2 image.
+In the ``docker`` directory at the top level of the Kind 2 repository, there is a ``Dockerfile`` you can use to build your own Kind 2 image.
 To do so, just run

 .. code-block:: none

-   docker build -t kind2-local .
+   docker build -t kind2-local -f ./docker/Dockerfile .

 at the root of the repository. ``kind2-local`` is given here as an example, feel free to call it whatever you want.